At Overland, the goal is always fun, friends, challenge and accomplishment.

-We’ll start with day hikes in the beautiful Oregon wilderness.
-Cape Lookout State Park, Tillamook State Forest and Oswald West State Park offer us the perfect combination of coastal and forest landscapes for exploration.
+We’ll start with day hikes in the beautiful San Juan Islands.
+These pristine islands offer us the perfect combination of coastal and forest landscapes for exploration.
 We’ll focus on building our fitness, getting to know each other and playing games on the trail.

-The adventure continues with Crater Lake and a rafting trip.
-Having built up our strength and become closer as a group, we’ll be ready for more challenging hikes in the renowned Crater Lake National Park.
-We’ll also be ready to try rafting on the Deschutes River—a fun and exciting way to end our trip.
+The adventure continues with hikes in two beautiful national parks—Olympic and Mount Rainer—and a rafting trip.
+Having built up our skills and fitness, we’ll be ready for more challenging hikes in Olympic and Mount Rainier national parks.
+We’ll also be ready to try rafting on the Wenatchee River—a fun and exciting way to end our trip.

-After two weeks, we’ll have met our goals.
-We’ll have tried new things, we’ll have built new friendships, we’ll have become stronger and more confident as individuals and as a group.
+After three weeks, we’ll have met our goals.
+We’ll have tried new things, we’ll have built new friendships, and we’ll have become stronger and more confident as individuals and as a group.
 And that, ultimately, is what Northwest Adventure—and Overland—is all about.

 Day 1: Trip Start

 After meeting in Seattle, we’ll drive and ferry to the San Juan Islands.
 We’ll spend our first afternoon checking over our gear and getting to know one another.

 Days 2-4: Hike & Explore Orcas Island

 During our first three days, we’ll hike on beautiful Orcas Island.
 We’ll hike to the summit of Mt.
 Constitution, the highest peak in the San Juan Islands at just over 2,000 feet, and we’ll explore the island, stopping at swimming holes and the small town of Eastport.